BrunoAseff/eye-patch/README.md

 Eye Patch is a personal security and uptime watchdog for all my public-facing projects.

 Every 15 minutes, a Lambda function runs to check if each service is responding as expected.
-If something is down, it sends an email alert.
+If something is down, the system sends an email alert.

 ---